finos/FDC3/docs/api/ref/Metadata.md

   readonly version?: string;
   /**
    * Retrieves a promise that will resolve to data returned by the
    * application that resolves the raised intent.
+If an error occurs
-If an error is thrown
+   * (i.e. an error is thrown by the handler function,  the promise
-   * by the handler function,  the promise returned is rejected, or
+   * returned by the handler function is rejected, or no promise is
-   * no promise is returned then the Desktop Agent MUST reject
+   * returned) then the Desktop Agent MUST reject the promise
-   * the promise returned by the `getResult()` function of the
+   * returned by the `getResult()` function of the `IntentResolution`
-   * `IntentResolution` with a string from the `DataError` enumeration.
+   * with a string from the `DataError` enumeration.
    */
   getResult(): Promise<Context>;
 }